GSA International

 Professor Maria Rose Petrizzo is the Inbound James B. Thompson, Jr. Distinguished International Lecturer for 2025–2026.

-Maria Petrizzo is a Professor of Earth Sciences at the University of Milan, Italy.
+Maria Rose Petrizzo is a Professor of Earth Sciences at the University of Milan, Italy.
 A specialist in micropaleontology and stratigraphy, her research focuses on planktonic foraminifera and their response to past climate and environmental changes, with applications to refining the Geological Time Scale.

 She has participated in international drilling programs in the Pacific and Indian Oceans and has authored more than 120 peer-reviewed papers.
-Maria currently serves as Vice President of the International Union of Geological Sciences (IUGS) and Editor-in-Chief of Cretaceous Research.
+Maria Rose currently serves as Vice President of the International Union of Geological Sciences (IUGS) and Editor-in-Chief of Cretaceous Research.

-Read more about Maria Petrizzo
+Read more about Maria Rose Petrizzo

 Kathleen Benison, Outbound James B. Thompson, Jr. Distinguished International Lecturer, 2025–2026